 My doctor said WM was a rare disease.
 How rare is it?

-It is estimated that approximately 1,665,500 people will be diagnosed with cancer in the U.S. in 2014.
-Of these, approximately 1,500 are expected to have WM.
-This means that roughly one-tenth of 1% of all new cancers will be WM.
+In 2016, the American Cancer Society estimated that there were approximately 1,685,000 cancer cases diagnosed in the US (excluding basal cell and squamous cell skin cancers, which are not reported in its registry).
+Of these, approximately 1,500-1,700 were WM.
+This means that roughly one-tenth of 1% of all new cancers were WM.

 My doctor says WM is an orphan disease.
 What does that mean?